-When it comes to thinking about Black Friday though, you have to think about what your marketing efforts are going to look like and how it’s really going to be met by the public.
+When thinking about Black Friday though, you have to think about what your marketing efforts are going to look like and how it’s really going to be met by the public.
 Do you have the budget to compete with the big guys when it comes to Facebook marketing?
 Do you have the budget to compete with the big guys when it comes to Instagram marketing?
-If you don’t have at least $100 a day or more to compete in this digital marketing during this specific time of the year, you should not do it.
+You need at least $100 a day or more to compete in this digital marketing during this specific time of the year, you should not do it.

-Now, getting on to logistics.
-When it comes to actually preparing your back-end for logistics, you want to make sure you have enough inventory of the items that you are marking down.
-Now please don’t take the entire store on sale, it’ll look like you’re going out of business.
-But maybe you take some strategic products, mark them down, but make sure you have enough inventory, especially if you’re going to market it.
+When it comes to preparing your backend for logistics, you want to make sure you have enough inventory of the items that you are marking down.
+Don’t put the entire store on sale, it’ll look like you’re going out of business.
+Take some strategic products, mark them down, but make sure you have enough inventory, especially if you’re going to market it.
 Next, make sure you have the right shipping procedures and policies in place.

-Maybe you’ve just been working with USPS and sending out boxes kind of ad hoc as you get them, but if you’re going to be putting some energy in marketing towards a holiday selling season such as Black Friday, you have to make sure that you’re going be able to ship these packages out on time.
+If you’re going to be putting some energy in marketing towards a holiday selling season such as Black Friday, you have to make sure that you’re going be able to ship these packages out on time.
 Maybe that means you hire a friend or get someone on board for a few hours to help you with fulfillment.
-You don’t want to let anyone down by not getting their package on time for that special person for that holiday present.
-Next, you want make sure you have the right packaging.
-And by that I mean have the right boxes, the right tissue paper.
-Someone who’s taking a chance and buying your product for the first time, even if it’s on sale, they also deserve an excellent customer service experience.
-So think about how your branding is going to translate across all of the purchases, whether they’re on sale or whether they are full price.
+You don’t want to let anyone down by not getting packages to them on time, for that special person, for that holiday present.
+Next, you want make sure you have the right boxes, and the right packaging.
+Someone who’s taking a chance and buying your product for the first time, even if it’s on sale, deserves an excellent customer service experience.
+Think about how your branding is going to translate across all of the purchases, whether they’re on sale or whether they’re full price.